 However, may I suggest that 10 more students may be the preferred answer.
 First, it fulfills the mission of the school, and bringing more people in to your school’s community can certainly foster ministry goals.
 Second, the $10,000 cash would, in most cases, go towards balancing the budget, which means no real significant improvement in the financial situation of the school.
 Third, if your school’s tuition is $4,000 per child, 10 children that could pay an average of $1000 each is $10,000.
 Some may not be able to afford that, but some may be able to pay more, and one or two might even be able to pay the tuition in full!
 Fourth, new students represent renewable revenue.
 If the children return each year, that adds not only to your enrollment’s bottom line, but your fiscal one too.
+That $10,000 gift is more than likely a “one-and-deal” (although some school leaders “hope” that the donor will continue to provide that level of support year after year, and provides further proof that “hope,” while it springs eternal and is one of the three things that last, is NOT a strategy for sustainability).
 Fifth, it means that more families will be involved in your school community, which is also important to its long-term viability, and, if their experience is an excellent one, they will become evangelists for your school.

 Chances are that if you have ten parents who want their children to come your school, you could say to them, “Our tuition is $4,000 for the first child…” etc. But, if you say, “Our announced tuition is $4,000, but the average tuition is $2,200 per child because of scholarships and financial aid.
 Over a 10 month period, that comes to $220 a month, which is about $11 a day.
 Some of our parents pay more depending on their blessings, but some pay less than that too.
 By the way, if you’re used to paying for childcare, our $4,000 tuition comes to about $22 a day without financial help.
 And that’s only about $4 an hour.”

-Unfortunately, many schools do not use that type of verbiage.
+Unfortunately, many schools do not use that type of verbiage when talking about their tuition.
 In fact, their full tuition schedule is posted on their Web site.
 Today, posting your tuition on your Web site is a GREAT way to lead your school toward closure.
 A recent survey conducted by yours truly showed schools that do not publish their tuition schedule on their web sites are split right down the middle when it comes to enrollment growth – the same number that have seen increases have seen decreases over past three years.
-However, for schools that publish their tuition schedule on their Web site, 70% have seen an enrollment decrease over the previous three years.
+However, for schools that DO publish their tuition schedule on their Web site, 70% have seen an enrollment decrease over the previous three years.

 Why is this?
 Parents who are interested in your school for their children’s education will take one look at your school’s Web site, navigate to the tuition schedule and say to themselves, “I can’t afford this,” and you’ve lost them before you even get them in your door!
 If something costs 4 or 5 five figures, EVERYONE’S first instinct is “payment plan.”
 After all, when you bought your last mobile phone, did you realize it cost almost, or even more than, $1,000?
 Or were you excited that it would only be $35 a month…”And that’s just a little more than a dollar a day.”
 THIS is the way you need to communicate your tuition to prospective families.
 If you’d like to know why tuition was suggested to be posted to your school’s Web site when your school first got a Web site in the early 2000’s, send an email to me by visiting this link, and put the words “Why Was Tuition Put On Websites” in the subject line.